orientechnologies/orientdb-docs/Distributed-Architecture.md

 - [Distributed Cache](Distributed-Cache.md)
 - [Tutorial to setup a distributed database](Tutorial-Setup-a-distributed-database.md)

+## Server roles
+OrientDB has a multi-master distributed architecture (called also as "master-less") where each server can read and write.
+Starting from v2.1, OrientDB support the role of "REPLICA", where the server is in read-only mode, accepting only idempotent commands, like Reads and Query.
+Furthermore when the server joins the distributed cluster as "REPLICA", own record clusters are not created like does the "MASTER" nodes.

 ## Creation of records (documents, vertices and edges)

 In distributed mode the [RID](Concepts.md#rid) is assigned with cluster locality.
 If you have class `Customer` and 3 nodes (node1, node2, node3), you'll have these clusters: